-Advaxis, Inc. ("Advaxis" or the "Company") is a clinical stage biotechnology company focused on the discovery, development and commercialization of proprietary Lm-based antigen delivery system.
-These immunotherapies are based on a platform technology that utilizes live attenuated Listeria monocytogenes ("Lm" or "Listeria" or "Lm TechnologyTM") bioengineered to secrete antigen/adjuvant fusion proteins.
+Advaxis, Inc. ("Advaxis" or the "Company") is a late-stage biotechnology company focused on the discovery, development and commercialization of proprietary Lm-based antigen delivery system.
+These immunotherapies are based on a platform technology that utilizes live attenuated Listeria monocytogenes ("Lm" or "Lm TechnologyTM") bioengineered to secrete antigen/adjuvant fusion proteins.
 These Lm-based strains are believed to be a significant advancement in immunotherapy as they integrate multiple functions into a single immunotherapy as they access and direct antigen presenting cells to stimulate anti-tumor T-cell immunity, stimulate and activate the immune system with the equivalent of multiple adjuvants, and simultaneously reduce tumor protection in the tumor microenvironment to enable the T-cells to eliminate tumors.

 Axalimogene filolisbac is our lead Lm-based product candidate for the treatment of Human Papilloma Virus ("HPV") - associated cancers.
-The Company completed a randomized Phase 2 study in 110 patients with recurrent cervical cancer that was shown to have a manageable safety profile, apparent improved survival and objective tumor responses.
-In addition, the Gynecologic Oncology Group ("GOG") Foundation, Inc., now part of NRG Oncology, conducted a cooperative group / Company sponsored Phase 2 open-label clinical study of axalimogene filolisbac in patients with persistent or recurrent cervical cancer with documented disease progression.
+The Company completed a randomized Phase 2 study in 110 patients with recurrent metastatic cervical cancer that was shown to have a manageable safety profile, apparent improved survival and objective tumor responses.
+In addition, the Gynecologic Oncology Group ("GOG") Foundation, Inc., now part of NRG Oncology, conducted a cooperative group / Company sponsored Phase 2 open-label clinical study of axalimogene filolisbac in patients with persistent or recurrent metastatic cervical cancer with documented disease progression.
 The study, known as GOG-0265, has successfully completed the first and second stages in its Simon 2-stage design.
-The results from both stages combined demonstrate a 38% 12-month overall survival.
-Upon early closure of this study, a total of 50 patients were dosed resulting in a 12-month survival rate of 38.0% with a manageable safety profile.
-The Company has initiated a registrational Phase 3 clinical trial for the adjuvant treatment of women with high-risk locally advanced cervical cancer and is planning to initiate a registrational Phase 3 clinical trial in 2017 in the metastatic cervical cancer setting.
-The Company also plans to pursue registrational opportunities in Europe in 2017 for the metastatic cervical cancer setting.
+Upon early closure of this study, the results from both stages totaling 50 patients dosed resulted in a 12-month survival rate of 38.0% with a manageable safety profile.
+The Company has initiated a registrational Phase 3 clinical trial for the adjuvant treatment of women with high-risk locally advanced cervical cancer and, pending FDA feedback, is planning to initiate a global, randomized, registrational quality clinical trial in 2017 in the metastatic cervical cancer setting with ADXS-DUAL, the Company's second immunotherapy targeting HPV-associated cancers, in combination with Bristol-Myers Squibb's ("BMS") PD-1 immune checkpoint inhibitor, OPDIVO® (nivolumab).
+The Company also plans to pursue registrational opportunities in Europe in 2017 for the metastatic cervical cancer setting as a monotherapy with axalimogene filolisbac.